 Many people buy life insurance Policy for Risk cover where the Beneficiary gets the Claim amount on death of the life insured.
-A life insurance cover allows the Policyholder to specify a nominee to get the benefit in case the life Insured passes away during the policy term.
-Apart from death benefit, there are other benefits as well, such as Accident and disability rider benefit, Critical Illness rider benefit, survival benefits given in installments, and Maturity benefit.
+A life insurance coverage allows the Policyholder to specify a nominee to get the benefit in case the life Insured passes away during the policy term.

 It is essential to know who exactly gets the claim of your life insurance.
 Here are some detail criteria of the claimants.

 Often, the nominee for the life insurance policy is awarded to a minor while one of the parents becomes the life insured.
-The Survival Benefit is given in installments to fund education of the child while lump sum maturity benefit is awarded to the life insured to invest for the future of his or her child.
+The Survival Benefit is given in installments to fund the education of the child while lump-sum maturity benefit is awarded to the life insured to invest for the future of his or her child.

 Even though the money is awarded to the life insured “the parent“ the money is used for the child.
 In case, the life insured dies during the policy term period, the death benefit is awarded to the nominee or the child.
 The minor, however, does not get the money.
 It is passed on to the appointee or legal guardian of the child.

 Some endowment plans for mentally and physically challenged kids are used to catering to the welfare of the kids.
 So, benefits are mostly used to buy an Annuity plan that would take care of the kid when it reaches retirement age.